simplex-chat/simplex-chat/README.md

 - Privacy-preserving identity server for optional DNS-based contact/group addresses to simplify connection and discovery, but not used to deliver messages:
   - keep all your contacts and groups even if you lose the domain.
   - the server doesn't have information about your contacts and groups.
-- Channels server for large groups and broadcast channels.
+- Hosting server for large groups, communities and public channels.
+- Message delivery relay for senders (to conceal IP address from the recipients' servers and to reduce the traffic).
+- High capacity multi-node SMP relays.

 ## Join a user group